allxiao/spring-boot-jfx/README.md

 1. Starts the Spring Boot application `SpringBootJfxApplication`.
 All Spring configurations are applied.
 2. The `CommandLineRunner` - `AppLauncher` is called by the Spring Boot application.
-3. `AppLauncher` launches a simple JavaFX application `AppEventEmitter`, which only emits a Spring event `StageReadyEvent`.
+3. `AppLauncher` launches a simple JavaFX application `StageEventEmitter`, which only emits a Spring event `StageReadyEvent`.
     * We do not prepare the primary stage here because we only have JavaFX context in this class.
 We won't be able to use Spring Boot feature for our primary stage.
 4. `StageInitializer` handles the `StageReadyEvent` and initialize the JavaFX stage.